Who must file?

 Non-resident exemption (except WI, NY, VI)

-Non-resident accountants are exempt from ND CPE requirements, if they meet the CPE requirements of their residence state, provided they are considered comparable to ND.
-Nonresident accountants practicing public accounting in ND must meet the public practice CPE requirements of their residence jurisdiction.
+Non-resident accountants are exempt from ND CPE requirements, if they meet their resident-state CPE requirements, provided they are considered comparable to ND.
+Non-resident accountants practicing public accounting in ND must meet the public practice CPE requirements of their residence jurisdiction.
 CPE details are not required; simply insert state, sign, and return form with fee.
 Also, you may not need a ND certificate; to investigate this, contact the Board office.

 What is “public accounting”?